thisandagain/generator/README.md

 ## Generator
-**Generator is a CLI utility that is designed to make bootstrapping projects & creating project templates simple.** Furthermore, Generator is designed to be platform agnostic: Like Node.js?
+**Generator is a CLI utility that is designed to make bootstrapping and templating projects simple.** Generator is platform agnostic: Like Node.js?
 Great.
 Ruby?
 Sounds good.
 Objective-C?
 Go for it.

 [![Build Status](https://secure.travis-ci.org/thisandagain/generator.png)](http://travis-ci.org/thisandagain/generator)